KDPRoss/jupyter-sort/README.md

 a state whereby it wouldn't run top-to-bottom.

 Solution(ish(?)): This repo!
 It turns out that Jupyter notebooks are just giant JSON blobs.
-I hacked this Node code together after realising this (and being unable to find a function in Jupyter Lab to do this out-of-the-box).
+I hacked this TypeScript code together after realising this (and being unable to find a function in Jupyter Lab to do this out-of-the-box).

 ## What does this code do?